 Health insurance is available to law students and their dependents under the University's group health insurance plan.
 Please note that although the University's website says that proof of health insurance is mandatory, that requirement does not apply to law students unless you are employed as graduate assistant in your second or third year.
 The University's plan is sponsored by AIG; visit their website at http://www.studentinsurance.com/Schools/SC/USC/default.asp for details.
 Information and premiums for the 2017–2018 academic year will be posted during the summer.

-American Bar Association accreditation standards require that we have on file an official final transcript showing award of your undergraduate degree, sent directly to the School of Law from the Registrar's Office at your undergraduate institution.
-This must come to us in the form of a paper copy with the seal of your undergraduate institution.
-Electronic transcripts, unofficial transcripts, or transcripts issued directly to the student do not satisfy this requirement.
-The copy of your transcript that was included with your LSAT/LSDAS report is a photocopy and does not satisfy this requirement.
+American Bar Association accreditation standards require that we have on file for each entering student an official final transcript showing award of your undergraduate degree, sent directly to the School of Law from the Registrar's Office at your undergraduate institution or from a third-party transcript clearinghouse.
+You may submit a paper copy of an official transcript, or a certified electronic transcript, but it must come to us directly from the issuing agency.
+Unofficial transcripts, transcripts issued or emailed to the student, and transcripts that do not show the award of your degree will not satisfy this requirement.
+The transcript you submitted to LSAC for your CAS report does not satisfy this requirement.
 If we do not receive your official transcript by July 1, there will be a transcript hold on your record and you will not be able to access your schedule.

 Paper copies of transcripts should be mailed to: